philoooo/Bike-Sales-Dashboard/README.md

-# 🚴 Bike Sales Dashboard
+# 🚴 Bike Sales Dashboard Using Excel

 This project analyzes customer demographics and purchasing patterns for a bike customers using Excel.
 It includes **data cleaning**, **pivot table analysis**, and an interactive **dashboard** for visualization.